 The next couple of days will be spent positively indulging in wildlife.
 You’re off to Etosha, Namibia’s most famous national park.
 Here, you’ll find four of the Big Five mammals (everything but the buffalo) as well as zebra, the rare Black-faced impala, oryx, cheetah, giraffe, eland and hyena.
 During the rainy season, one million flamingoes use Etosha as a breeding ground.
 Falcons, harriers and the Egyptian vulture can also be found here.

-On the way: You’ll be driven to the airstrip for your flight, then you will take a private charter flight from Hartmann Valley to Ondangwa to refuel before arriving at the private Ongava Reserve.
+On the way: You’ll be driven back to the airstrip for your onward flight, then you will take a private charter from Hartmanns Valley to Ondangwa to refuel before arriving at the private Ongava Reserve.

 Etosha is one of Africa's great game parks.
 With 114 species of mammal and 340 species of birds there’s a huge variety to see.

 When you're there: Once again, all meals and local branded drinks are included.
 Hooray!
 You will be taken on game drives into Etosha and on bush walks and safaris in the private reserve, which also has several hides and waterholes.
-A chance to track rhino.
+And a chance to track rhino.